subsurfaceinsights/odmx/README.md

 This will only run the ingest and process stages

+Once everything runs, you can start querying the database.

+Subsequent reruns without the `--from-scratch True` parameter will attempt to pull and update the database with new data

-# Run and use the REST API
+## Run and use the REST API

+The REST API is a part of the odmx python package.
+An API instance runs against a single project:

 `python -m odmx.rest_api --config /path/to/odmx_projects/config.yaml --project example`